Updated Dec 10, 2020

 Both platforms also have marketplaces which feature a variety of preconfigured end-to-end solutions.
 Azure has the Azure Marketplace, and Google Cloud has the Cloud Launcher.
 These channels allow you to launch common applications on one or more VMs with minimal configuration.

 Custom image import

 Azure and Compute Engine both provide methods for importing existing machine images to their respective environments:

-- On Azure, your uploaded machine image must be a VHD that is compatible with Azure's version of Hyper-V. You store VHDs in a storage account as page blobs.
+- On Azure, your uploaded machine image must be a VHD that is compatible with Azure's version of Hyper-V. VHDs are usually converted into Azure Managed Disks.

 If you build your own custom operating systems and plan to run them on Compute Engine, ensure that they meet the hardware support and kernel requirements for custom images.

-Azure offers low-priority VMs as part of Azure Batch, a service designed for high-performance batch processing.
-Low-priority VMs are temporary VMs that become available when resources aren't being fully utilized.
-These VMs are cheaper than standard VMs, but can be reclaimed by their respective compute services with little notice.
+Azure offers spot VMs for individual VMs or scale sets.
+These VMs run on unused capacity in an Azure datacenter and are cheaper than standard VMs, but can be reclaimed by their respective compute services with little notice.
 Due to their ephemeral nature, these VMs are most useful when applications have tasks that can be interrupted or that can use, but don't need, increased compute power.

-Similarly, Compute Engine offers preemptible VM instances, which serve the same purpose as Azure's low-priority VMs.
-In contrast to low-priority VMs, preemptible VM instances are not tied to a specific service, giving them slightly more flexibility.
+Similarly, Compute Engine offers preemptible VM instances, which serve the same purpose as Azure's spot VMs.
+In contrast to spot VMs, preemptible VM instances are not tied to a specific service, giving them slightly more flexibility.
 Preemptible VM instances last a maximum of 24 hours.
 For more information, see Preemptible VM Instances.